nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_access.md

 :bulb: After two hours you have to repeat this process as this token will expire.
 Have a look at the next section to learn how to create a longer lasting token.

-## Create and Store a Configurable DataHUB Access Token
+## Create and Store a Configurable DataHUB Access Token for your project

 Access tokens created with the ARCommander expire after two hours.
-To create a longer-lasting access token, follow these steps:
+To create a longer-lasting access token for your project, follow these steps:

 1. In your browser, visit your ARC in the DataHub instance of your choice, e.g.:
 ![Alt text](../img/ArcCommander_access_1.png)